kallen07/comp20-kallen/security/README.md

 Description of issue.
 How did you find it?
 A screenshot of problem is excellent.
 Proof of vulnerability.
 Screenshots are ideal.
 Resolution.
 How did you resolve the issue?
 Show code if possible.

+Additionally, since the web application is associated with a single login, any user with a link to the web application can change the position of that login.
+This means that it would be relatively easy to abuse the API to corrupt the database's login information.